 Among the services offered by the Group there are several cases where system development and operations essential to the service are commissioned to specific third parties and where service operations are premised on linkage with a third party.
 These third parties are selected using standards based on suitable technical and operating capabilities judged by past performance.
 In addition, the relevant sections of the Group maintain close contact with the third parties to ensure that problems affecting their services do not arise.
 Nevertheless, it is possible that a system development delay could occur owing to a situation at a commissioned third party that the Group cannot manage, or that some condition could arise where obstructed operation or some other event causes the stoppage of a third-party system to which the Group's service is linked.
 Such events could lead to a loss of sales opportunities and reduce the competitiveness of the Group system, negatively impacting the Group's performance or in the worst case resulting in the termination of the service.
-In addition, in some cases a third party has contact with the Group's these services, it could result in the deterioration of the Group's brand image.
+In addition, in some cases a third party has contact with the Group's the group's brand image.